Futuregus/StealthNote/README.md

 # StealthNote
 ![result](https://github.com/user-attachments/assets/9706fabc-eb83-4da7-9670-db3e21e43a8c)

-StealthNote is a simple, secure, and offline-first encrypted text editor built with Python and Tkinter.
+StealthNote is a simple, secure, and offline encrypted text editor built with Python and Tkinter.
 It allows you to write notes and save them in a fully encrypted `.ectf` format using strong password-based encryption (Fernet + PBKDF2HMAC).
 Your data never leaves your device.

 ---